SAVOR THE DIVERSITY AND ENERGY of the historic Union Market District.

+Here, a wide variety of multicultural and socio-economic groups converge in the spirit of creativity, entrepreneurship, and love of food.
 Union Market is quickly returning to its roots as a powerful economic engine, a culinary destination, a place for launching and scaling businesses, and in the process, transforming the ﬂourishing, creative urban fabric of DC.

 The central spine of the market was designated a historic district in 2016 which will ensure the unique character of the market moving forward.
 In addition, the streetscape guidelines will ensure its distinct commercial & industrial character, while incorporating new uses for all users.

-$82.4 Million TIF
+$82.4 MILLION TIF

-The DC government has authorized up to $82.4 million in Tax Increment Financing (TIF) to support infrastructure upgrades and retail parking in the Union Market district.
+The DC Government has authorized up to $82.4 million in Tax Increment Financing (TIF) to support infrastructure upgrades and retail parking in the Union Market District.

-- Market Terminal (1,100 residential units, 435,000 SF of office, 53,000 SF of retail)
+- 3,000+ residential units, 500,000 SF of office, and 200,000+ SF of retail are in the pipeline.

-- As part of its 2022 Campus Plan, Gallaudet University is planning for 1.5 million SF of mixed-use development on four parcels along 6th Street, NE including 135,000 SF of retail and 1,800 residential units, along with education and office uses.
+- As part of its 2022 Campus Plan, Gallaudet University is planning for 5 million SF of mixed-use development on four parcels along 6th Street, NE including 135,000 SF of retail and 1,800 residential units, along with education and office uses.

 - Blue Bottle Coffee